Brenthubbard/StudentRandomizer.Solution/README.md

   * **/api/groups**
     1. GET: Returns a list of all groups
-    2. POST: Creates and returns a new group with an auto-incremented id <br />
+    2. POST: Creates and returns a new group with an auto-incremented id

     <br />
     ```
     {
       [SEND AN EMPTY JSON BODY]
     }
     ```

     <br />

   * **/api/groups/{id}**
     1. GET: Returns a specific group (no JSON body)
     2. PUT: Updates a specific group
-    3. DELETE: Deletes a specific group (no JSON body) <br />
+    3. DELETE: Deletes a specific group (no JSON body)

     <br />

     ```